Norhanzeid/Electricity-Demand-Analysis-in-USA-2019-2025/README.md

 1- Removing outliers specific in oct 2021 using IQR.

-2- Convert Data column into Datatime so i can Create Calender Features such as Hour,month,day,weekday,season to perform EDA.
+2- Converted the date column into a datetime format to enable the creation of calendar-based features such as hour, month, day, weekday, and season for exploratory data analysis (EDA).

+3- Removing  Missing Values .

 4- Using Plotly and Seaborn , Matplotlib for Data visualization.